The World's Best Waffles

 Mix a teaspoon each of salt and sugar into 2 cups of flour.
 Add this to the liquid and beat until smooth.

-Cover the bowl and let it stand overnight at room temperature.
 In the morning beat in 2 eggs and a quarter teaspoon of baking soda, stirring well.
 Cook on a very hot waffle iron until crisp on each side.

 This makes about 8 waffles, and will keep for a few days in the refrigerator.